 symbols.
 They are used by fortunetellers and others in an attempt to predict the future.|

-Karen Murray, Miss Toronto Tourism pageant director is reported as saying:
+Karen Murray, the pageant director of Miss Toronto Tourism is reported as saying:

 "We just got her bio a week ago and we don't agree with it.
 We want

 someone down to earth, not someone into the dark side or the

 Ironically, Ms. Conover is a follower of Wicca,

 religions.
 So, she is probably more "down to earth" in the sense of being closer to nature than are most Canadians.
 Ms.

 Murray was unaware of Conover's religious affiliation at the time.

 According to the Toronto Star, on JAN-24, Murray and another official wrote

 "We need a judge who has an upright reputation and we would be proud to

 introduce to the audience ...
 Our board of directors has eliminated her as a